TandonDevOps/IndraFrontend/README.md

 * To install the required environment for web: `make dev_env_web`
 * To local host the web: `make web_start`

+## Deploying on heroku using sub-directory
+Make sure the package.json in your sub-directory does not contain an entry for "homepage".

 ## There are three main directories under the project root:

 1. `IndraReactCommon`: for common code between web and mobile apps.